 It was clarified that the majority of decisions were reasonably straight forward, but that one or two dozen 'contentious' decisions could be expected across a price control period.
 It was felt that the DSO had appropriate levers to articulate why decisions were required within a particular timeframe.
-The DSO had effective control of expenditure in such matters, and that the DNO could not create work orders without DSO support.
-It was asked that this was emphasised in external materials.
+The DSO had effective control of expenditure in such matters, and the DNO could not create work orders without DSO support.
+The Panel welcomed this and considered it a critical governance feature.